sampsale/PhotoApp/readme.md

 All the elements are loaded in at the start, the scripts just hide or show elements accordingly, giving the appearance of a seamless SPA.

-May or may not be deployed at [here](https://sampsale.github.io/PhotoApp/).
+May or may not be deployed [here](https://sampsale.github.io/PhotoApp/).

 ![Example photo 1](images/examplephoto1.png)